kevaschmim/IAC-Azure-WebApp/README.md

 ## Future Enhancements

-- Update this to use an asyncronous call so that the time continually updates to the current time, like this [timeanddate](https://www.timeanddate.com/worldclock/timezone/utc) website I found to double check I was getting the right time
+- Update this to use an asynchronous call so that the time continually updates to the current time, like this [timeanddate](https://www.timeanddate.com/worldclock/timezone/utc) website I found to double check I was getting the right time
 - Include a github action to update the web app whenever a change is pushed to main branch of this repo, something like this [example starter workflow](https://github.com/actions/starter-workflows/blob/1d8891efc2151b2290b1d93e8489f9b1f41bd047/deployments/azure.yml)
-- Going along with the asyncronous update, I'd make sure the hour and minute times both showed 2 digits (i.e. 11:05 instead of 11:5 as it is now)
+- Going along with the asynchronous update, I'd make sure the hour and minute times both showed 2 digits (i.e. 11:05 instead of 11:5 as it is now).

 ## Links used